DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 We get 2<sup>100</sup> possible combinations.

-If we would like to get 50 heads out of 100 coin flips i.e., probability to get 50 heads {P(X=50)} can be calculated as below.
+If we would like to get 50 heads out of 100 coin flips, i.e., the probability of getting 50 heads {P(X=50)} can be calculated as below.

 Out of $2^{100}$ possible out comes only $\begin{pmatrix} 100 \\ 50 \end{pmatrix}$ of them will have exactly 50 heads.
 Here $\begin{pmatrix} 100 \\ 50 \end{pmatrix}$ can be read as 100 choose 50 i.e., =
 ${(100! \over 50!(100-50)!)}$ So the probability to get 50 Heads is $2^{100}$ ÷ $\begin{pmatrix} 100 \\ 50 \end{pmatrix}$  = 0.0796 = 7.96%

-A simple R function will return the above value
+A simple R function will return the above value.

 ```R
 Density function